 How to Enter

 1) Complete the application form and submit electronically on this site.
 The entry period will end at 5 p.m. on April 12, 2019. ***NOTE*** You should be prepared to complete all required fields and uploads at the time of submission.
 Please follow the file naming instructions included in the application.

 2) Submit a 300-word essay (typed, double-spaced) describing your reasons for pursuing a career in journalism, your greatest accomplishments to date and how this scholarship will help take you to the next level.

 3) In 1000-words or less describe the impact this scholarship would have on your pursuit of a journalism education. ***Note*** This is included as a specific question on the application form.

 4) Submit three to five previously published audio, video, writing or multimedia samples.

 5) Submit two letters of recommendation, at least one of which is from an educator familiar with your academic record.
 If the person writing your letter of recommendation prefers that you not see it, it can be emailed to firstname.lastname@example.org.

 Please note that incomplete applications as well as those that do not comply with the guidelines in the Eligibility Rules will be disqualified.

-The scholarship program is open to graduate and undergraduate journalism students enrolled in journalism or journalism-oriented communications programs in the New York City metropolitan area, which includes all campuses within 50 miles of Columbus Circle.
+Eligible students include both undergraduate and graduate students majoring in journalism or a journalism-oriented communications program at colleges and universities in the New York City metropolitan area, which includes all campuses within a 50-mile radius of Columbus Circle.